fatihfurkanaydemir/CSE310_Project/Answers.md

 Q.2) What does the git add command do?
 The git add command adds a change in the working directory to the staging area.

+Q.3) What does the git pull command do?
+The git pull command works to download and fetch contents from repository and update the contents.